Powerlearnproject/se-day1-assignment-leemurage/README.md

    and lack of structured development process.The waterfall model was introduced providing a step by step approach to software development.

-  -The rise of object oriented programming:
+  -The rise of object oriented programming:-

 List and briefly explain the phases of the Software Development Life Cycle.